herambchaudhari4121/geomoose-website/source/info/old_news.rst

 2/18/2010 - GeoMoose 2.2 Officially Released
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The offical GeoMoose 2.2 Release has arrived!
+The official GeoMoose 2.2 Release has arrived!
 This is the version is worth the upgrade from any 1.X series of GeoMoose installations.
 View the full release notes: :doc:`../releases/2.2`.

 2/3/2010 - NEW WEBSITE!
 ^^^^^^^^^^^^^^^^^^^^^^^